-School-agers to the younger children should have a change of clothing such as undies, socks, shirt and pants.
+All of the children should have a change of clothing such as undies, socks, shirt and pants.
 A few of the seasonal items may be a pair of shorts, hat and gloves, what ever the season may be at the time.
+Please provide a coat in the cold season.
+Our policy right now is “If you don’t have a coat you cant go outside.”
+I know every child, every day, would like to have the opportunity to go outside.
 Maybe a tooth brush, tooth paste (in a zip baggie) or hair brush.
 These items may be kept in their lockers in the event the child gets dirty or wet.
 This is their home away from home and I would like all the children comfortable.

 Nap time is right after lunch.
 I provide a cot and sheet for the children to sleep on.
 Please provide a small pillow, blanket and a stuffed animal or doll from home.
 Every child who is 5 years old and younger at child care between 12:00 noon and 2:00 pm will quietly lay down and sleep.
 School age children may find a quiet activity to do.
 I ask if you are planning a doctors appointment for your child or if you just want to pick up your child early from child care please do so before 12:00 noon or after 2:10 pm.
 So the other children napping have NO interruptions and get a good sleep.
 This is quiet time between 12:00 & 2:00 pm

 Health Care Plan: